- Firstly, the remarkable Dugong is a very large species of marine mammal. Furthermore, it is one of only four surviving species of the order Sirenia.

-The Dugong principally resides in warm coastal ocean waters.
-They range from the western Pacific Ocean to the eastern coast of Africa and inhabit the warm waters along the coastline.
-Large numbers will congregate in wide and shallow protected bays, but also in mangrove channels, and the leeward sides of large islands.
-All those areas offer the common presence of seagrass beds.
+But, large numbers will congregate in wide, shallow protected bays.
+Furthermore, it also appears in mangrove channels, and the leeward sides of large islands.
+This is due to the fact that all those areas offer the common presence of seagrass beds.

 Further, different habitats play a role in different activities.
 For example, shallow waters are favorite sites for birthing as it minimizes the risk of predation.
 Also, deeper waters may provide a thermal refuge from cooler waters closer to the shore during winter.

 The Dugong is commonly called a sea cow because its diet consists principally of sea-grass.
 When feeding, it typically ingests the entire plant, including the roots.